 Generally leadership speeches build on the premise that your mind can take you far and you need to choose to focus on the positive - but the rest is pure heart and tenacity!
 Attitude in leadership is central to facing life with the right mind.

 Planning ahead is important when writing a leadership speech and in general.
-You can find a great sample personal development plan at The Personal Development Cafe.

 Return from Leadership Speeches to Words of Wisdom